ividyon/WitchyBND/NOTES.md

-* Updated to latest SoulsFormatsNEXT, fixing some issues with unpacking console textures.
+* Updated to latest SoulsFormatsNEXT, fixing some issues with unpacking console textures. (thanks to Shadowth117)
+* Fixed an MQB color repack bug. (thanks to Natsu)
-* Updated to latest Paramdex from Smithbox.
+* Updated to latest Paramdex from Smithbox. (thanks to Vawser & contributors)